dp-betalock/DJITelloDrone-YOLOv8/README.md

 # TelloCV
 Combine YOLOv8 with a DJI Tello Drone!
-This project allows you to see the object detection results from your computer, control the drone with the Tello app, and save the results as a video export!
+This project allows you to see the YOLOv8 object detection results in a streaming window on your computer.
+You can control the drone with the Tello app and save the results as a video that you can view after you finish flying the drone!

 ### Notes
 - The TelloCV_GitHubScript.py script features comments/annotations to help understand what happens at each line of code.